 For validation of the Lagrangian data assimilation methods, we will consider a hierarchical approach.
-We will begin with the (physically unrealizable) condition that the true positions of the point-vortices are known for all time and estimate the positions of the drifters using the three data assimilation methods.
+We will begin with the (physically unrealizable) condition that the true dynamics are deterministic and the position of the vortices and drifter are known up to observational noise and estimate the positions of the drifters using the three data assimilation methods.
 This represents a 'best case' scenario and we expect the schemes to easily track the positions of the drifters under these conditions.
-Next, we will consider the case where the the point-vortices locations are unknown, but where both the dynamical noise in (1) and the observational noise in (2) are small relative to the motion of the particles.
-Finally, we will consider the case where both the dynamical and observational noise take on physically plausible values.
-In all cases, we may compare the true state to the assimilated state using the distance between the two as a function of time, given by the Euclidean norm of their difference
+Next we consider the case where the true dynamics are stochastic and the system is fully observed under measurement uncertainty.
+Finally, we will consider the case where the the point-vortices locations are unknown and where the dynamical noise in (1) and the observational noise in (2) take on realistic values.
+These cases are summarized below: